- Created on the 20 March, 2017.

 Interferon-alpha (IFN-alpha) is a type I interferon which belongs to a large group of proteins which are known as cytokines.
 There have been more than twenty distinct IFNs that have been identified in humans and animals.
 There are three main classes of interferons that have been identified alpha, beta and gamma.
 Their main function is modulate the response of the immune system to cancer, viruses, bacteria, and other foreign substances that invade the body.
 They do not directly kill cancerous or viral cells but instead they are able to boost the immune system response in order to reduce the growth of cancer cells through regulating the action of several genes that can affect growth.

-The minimum detection sensitivity level of interferon-alpha (IFN-alpha or IFN-α) using this human IFN-alpha ELISA kit was 0.6 ng/ml.
-The dynamic assay range for this kit is 15.6 – 1,000 ng/ml.
+The minimum detection sensitivity level of interferon-alpha (IFN-alpha or IFN-α) using current human IFN-alpha ELISA kit was 0.6 ng/ml.
+The dynamic range for this ELISA assay is 15.6 – 1,000 ng/ml.

 - Interferon at the crossroads of allergy and viral infections.
 J Leukoc Biol.
 (2015) 98 (2): 185-94.
 Review.
 Gonzales-van Horn S.R. and Farrar J.D.